Oscin/gatsby-plugin-csp-nonce/README.md

 };
 ```

 This will add the plugin and add `nonce="nonce-DhcnhD3khTMePgXw"` to your scripts and styles.
 By default the plugin is only visible in production mode (`gatsby build`).
+Logs are disabled by default to prevent flooding the console.

-To add a custom nonce or to see the nonce in development mode (`gatsby develop`), you can use the settings below.
+To add a custom nonce, add logs in the console or to see the nonce in development mode (`gatsby develop`), you can use the settings below.

 ```javascript
 // In your gatsby-config.js